Researchers take step towards 3D laser printed medical devices

 The research findings are an important step highlighting the potential for additive manufacturing approaches to produce next-generation advanced material technologies — in particular, integrated electronics for technical and bespoke medical applications.
 The next steps in the development in research are exploring the materials in which it is possible to print, the types of structures it is possible to print, and developing prototypes to showcase to potential end users who may be interested in co-development of the technology.
 The researchers believe the technology is around 10 to 15 years from being fully developed.

 The research findings were published in the academic journal Advanced Material Technologies.

-Researchers have discovered a method to tune the thermal conductivity of materials 'on the...
+Researchers have developed a method that could enable the development of new materials with...

 Monash University has opened a new research hub that will facilitate the research and...